Alister91/KYC_Complaince_Dashboard-/Readme/README.md

 A Power BI dashboard solution for validating KYC data, monitoring compliance, and supporting audit readiness.

 ## 📊 Features
-- Validation rule engine (DOB, Email, KYC Status, Nationality Code)
+- **Validation Engine**: Applies rule logic to fields like DOB, Email, KYC Status, and Nationality Code
-- KPI tracking and severity breakdown
-- Incremental refresh using RangeStart/RangeEnd
-- Export interface and user guide
+- **Star Schema Model**: Central fact table with dimension tables for Clients and Rules
+- **Incremental Refresh**: Uses RangeStart/RangeEnd parameters to load only new or changed records
+- **Audit Tracker**: Captures validation events and client-level audit history
+- **Export Interface**: Enables filtered data export for compliance teams
+- **Documentation Package**: Includes ERD, SOPs, diagrams, and a full PDF snapshot of the dashboard

 ## 📁 Structure
 - `dashboard/` – Power BI report and screenshots